roberthodgen/kegger/README.md

 `GET /api/v1/kegs`

-Returns a array of keg objects or empty array if no kegs exist.
+Returns a array of Keg objects or empty array if no kegs exist.

 ## Create Keg